 - Is it easy to figure out how to join?

-Make joining as brainless and painless as possible.
+Make joining as simple and painless as possible.
 Lengthy forms are a turn-off.
 Don’t give prospects the chance to second-guess their decision.
-Ask only for what’s absolutely necessary in your online membership application–the data you need now to process their membership.
+Ask only for what’s absolutely necessary on your online membership application – the data you need now to process their membership.
 You can ask for more data later.

-Price is another barrier to joining.
+And remember that price can be another barrier to joining.
 Consider a budget-friendly monthly membership plan.
-Paying initial monthly dues of $25 is easier to swallow, especially for younger members, than paying annual dues of $300.
+Paying initial monthly dues of $25 is easier to swallow, especially for students and those just starting out their careers, than paying annual dues of $300.

-Sometimes, an alluring incentive breaks down the last psychological barrier to joining.
+Sometimes an alluring incentive can break down the last psychological barrier to joining.
+For example, offer new members a special discount toward a future event, online learning, or webinar registration.
 Promote these incentives on your home page, in your blog sidebar, in email campaigns, and on social media.
-Offer new members a special discount toward a future event, online learning, or webinar registration.
-Choose an incentive that deepens their membership experience.

-Incentivize your built-in network of recruiters—your existing members.
-For every successful membership referral they provide, give them an incentive as a thank you, and recognize their contributions in publications and at events.
+And provide incentives to your built-in network of recruiters – your existing members.
+For example, for every successful membership referral they provide, give them an incentive as a thank you, and recognize their contributions in publications and at events.

 Social media provides another channel for attracting the interest of prospects.
-However, don’t spread yourself too thin.
 Find out what platforms your prospects and members use and how they use them.
-Develop a social media strategy that’s aligned with your organization’s membership and marketing strategies, and with the needs and interests of your prospects and members.
+Develop a social media strategy that aligns with your organization’s membership and marketing strategies, and with the needs and interests of your prospects and members.
 Let that strategy guide your efforts so your time is invested wisely.

-Use social media to demonstrate your value as an association membership resource.
-Help followers manage information overload by being an information curator for them.
+Use social media to demonstrate your value as a membership resource.
+You can do this by helping followers manage information overload by being a curator for them.
 In addition to sharing your own content, select interesting and informative content from other sources to share as well.

-Let followers know about the membership experiences you provide—events, online learning, publications, and other resources.
-Provide a preview of membership value, for example, snippets of online community discussions.
+Also, post on your social media channels to let followers know about the membership experiences you provide – such as events, online learning, publications, and other resources.
+Provide a preview of membership value, such as snippets of online community discussions.
 Consider using Facebook ads for highly targeted promotional campaigns.

 5. Find co-marketing opportunities